nodeiistt/StakeWithUs/Stride/readme.md

-# How to stake on Stride mainnet?
+# How to stake on Stride Mainnet?

 1 - Go to https://wallet.keplr.app/chains/stride